 It needs to be defined by the business reasons for which you are implementing marketing technology, and not just the technology category name.

 When Fujitsu went through their digital transformation driven by marketing technology, they called the project “Lighthouse”, because they were guiding the business to become more digital and customer led.

 Post-implementation having a training program for skills development is a must.
 Consider budgeting a certain amount every year for personalised training, and documentation including on-demand videos.
 Organisations that make a considerable impact are allocating a budget of at least 2:1 software to services support.
 Currently the typical budget allocation ratio is 3:1 for first time implementors, and this is too small.
 Second and third time around they are more experienced and understand that they ned to allocate more budget on the adoption and skills surrounding the technology.

 9. Better to buy than build; self-development can be expensive.

 Your IT department may tell you that they can build you a martech or CRM system that has everything you need.
 But ask yourself the question, are you a business or a software house?
 It’s often considerably more expensive and will take way more time to develop a technology in-house than buy a platform off the shelf.

-For SMEs there are 4 must have technologies, for the Enterprise there are perhaps 6 must haves.
+For SMEs there are 4 must have technologies, and for the Enterprise there are perhaps 6 must haves.
 Don’t get distracted by the shiny marketing technologies that don’t provide real business impact or benefit.

 11. Focus on the Martech Spine™

-These marketing technologies map externally to the customer lifecycle and internally to processes across the business.
-The Spine by its very definition aligns the business around the customer and forces the Marketing department to be more integrated and valuable to the rest of the business.
+These marketing technologies map externally to the customer lifecycle, and internally to processes across the business.
+The Spine, by its very definition, aligns the business around the customer and forces the Marketing department to be more integrated and valuable to the rest of the business.

 12. Simplify, Connect and Inform